NAME

 -

-If you provide source files from multiple languages (e.g., C calling into Rust), the compiler switches to an aggregation strategy:
+If you provide source files from multiple languages (e.g., C code calling into a Rust library), the builder switches to an aggregation strategy:

 CONSTRUCTOR